entur/jwt-resource-server/README.md

  * proactive background refresh of keys and tokens
  * keys and token health status (on last remote invocation)
  * annotation-based token mocking with test method signature argument support
+ * open/closed endpoint filter, so that requests to closed endpoints can be proactively rejected before payload is unmarshalled

 Async is not yet supported.